-Stockholders who wish to nominate persons for election to the Board at the 2015 Annual Meeting of Stockholders or who wish to present a proposal at the 2015 Annual Meeting of Stockholders, but whose stockholder proposal will not be included in our proxy materials for such meeting, must deliver written notice of the nomination or proposal to our Secretary no earlier than the 150th day and no later than 5:00 p.m., Eastern Time, on the 120th day prior to the date of these materials (provided, however, that if the 2015 Annual Meeting of Stockholders is advanced or delayed by more than 30 days from the first anniversary of this year's meeting, nominations and proposals must be received no earlier than the 150th day prior to the date of the 2015 Annual Meeting of Stockholders is first made).
-The stockholders and (ii) the 10th day following the day on which public announcement of the date of the 2015 Annual Meeting of Stockholders is first made).
+Stockholders who wish to nominate persons for election to the Board at the 2016 Annual Meeting of Stockholders or who wish to present a proposal at the 2016 Annual Meeting of Stockholders, but whose stockholder proposal will not be included in our proxy materials for such meeting, must deliver written notice of the nomination or proposal to our Secretary no earlier than November 26, 2015, the 150th day and no later than 5:00 p.m., Eastern Time, on December 26, 2015, the 120th day prior to the date of these materials (provided, however, that if the 2016 Annual Meeting of Stockholders is advanced or delayed by more than 30 days from the first anniversary of this year's meeting, nominations and proposals must be received no earlier than the 150th day prior to the date of the 2016 Annual Meeting of Stockholders and no later than the later of (i) the 120th day prior to the date of the 2016 Annual Meeting of Stockholders and (ii) the 10th day following the day on which public announcement of the date of the 2016 Annual Meeting of Stockholders is first made).
 The stockholder's written notice must include certain information concerning the stockholder and each nominee as specified in our bylaws.
-If a stockholder's written notice is not received between the dates specified above and does not satisfy the additional requirements set forth in our bylaws, the notice will not be considered properly submitted and will not be acted upon at the 2015 Annual Meeting of Stockholder's written notice should be sent to our Secretary at the following address:
+If a stockholder's written notice is not received between the dates specified above and does not satisfy the additional requirements set forth in our bylaws, the notice will not be considered properly submitted and will not be acted upon at the 2016 Annual Meeting of Stockholder's written notice should be sent to our Secretary at the following address: